jollopre/harmoniser/README.md

 class MySubscriber
   include Harmoniser::Subscriber
   harmoniser_subscriber queue_name: "my_queue"

-  class << self
-    def on_delivery(delivery_info, properties, payload)
-      Harmoniser.logger.info({
-        body: "message received",
-        payload: payload
-      }.to_json)
 end
-  end
-end
 ```

 The code above assumes that the queue and its binding to an exchange are already defined.
-You can see more details about how this is specified [here](examples/multicast.rb#L9-L18).
+You can see more details about how this is specified [here](examples/multicast.rb#L11-L19).

 In order for the subscribers to receive messages from a queue, you should spin up a dedicated Ruby process like following: